Label-Free Concept Drift Assessment for Reliable AI in Emerging Wireless Applications: Results

 \subsection{Performance on links dataset}

-Figure \ref{fig:other-ts} reports average reward scores on the \textit{links} dataset, showing that the methods proposed in this work substantially outperform classical methods.
-In particular, the CFPT achieves a reward of $0.48$ which is roughly $40$ percentage points higher than the best traditional detector, while TabAutoDrift achieved $0.35$ and matches or PageHinkley and CUSUM.
-By contrast, DDM scores $0.28$, STEPD $0.21$ and ADWIN $0.15$ and thus, they fall behind.
-These results demonstrate that our proposed method trigger alarms at a better time than the SotA methods, ensuring high model performance when concept drift occurs.
+Figure \ref{fig:other-ts} reports the average reward scores on the \textit{links} dataset along with their corresponding variance.
+Similarly with the \textit{TabAutoDrift's} evaluation, we run $200$ experiments and we present the mean, best and worst score for our detectors.
+Results indicate that the detectors proposed in this work substantially outperform classical methods.
+In particular, the \textit{CFPT} achieves a mean reward of $0.48$ which is $0.13$ points higher than the best traditional detector, while \textit{TabAutoDrift} achieved a mean reward of $0.35$ and matches Page-Hinkley and CUSUM.
+The variance for the \textit{CFPT} is $0.01$, whereas for the \textit{TabAutoDrift} is $0.07$.
+As a result, the \textit{CFPT} technique outperforms the rest of the detectors, even in the worst case scenario.
+By contrast, the worst case scenario of the \textit{TabAutoDrift} achieves a score of $0.28$, which is lower than the corresponding scores of CUSUM and Page-Hinkley.
+The DDM scores $0.28$, the STEPD $0.21$ and the ADWIN $0.15$.
+These results demonstrate that the \textit{CFPT} method triggers alarms at a better time than the SotA methods, ensuring high model performance when concept drift occurs.

-Table \ref{tab:ts-pred} summarizes detection accuracy on \textit{links} dataset in terms of true and false retraining "alarm" triggering, resulting in precision, recall and F1.
-CFPT achieves perfect discrimination with $5/5$ true positives, $3/3$ true negatives, and $0$ false alarms, yielding perfect precision, recall, and F1 score of $1.00$.
-TabAutoDrift matches the classical PageHinkley and CUSUM methods with $4/5$ true positives, $2/3$ true negatives, $1$ false positive and $1$ false negative each resulting in F1 of $0.8$.
-DDM raises $2/3$ false alarms and $1/5$ misses, achieving an F1 of $0.72$.
-STEPD incurs two misses and two false alarms, resulting in an F1 of $0.60$.
-ADWIN performs worst, with only $2/5$ true positives and $1/3$ true negatives.
-These results reinforce that our CFPT approach delivers superior sensitivity and specificity compared to classical drift detectors.
+Table \ref{tab:ts-pred} summarizes detection accuracy on the \textit{links} dataset. \textit{CFPT} achieves perfect discrimination, with no false alarms and no missed drifts and an F1 score of $1.00$, \textit{TabAutoDrift} matches the strongest classical methods, namely Page-Hinkley and CUSUM, at an F1 score of $0.80$, and the remaining baselines trail between $0.44$ (ADWIN) and $0.72$ (DDM).
+These results reinforce that the \textit{CFPT} approach delivers superior sensitivity and specificity relative to classical drift detectors.